 Amount of new growth

 The amount of new growth we have is due to how quickly our hair grows and our hair density.
 On average, hair grows about half an inch per month, but everyone is unique.
-Some of us have hair hat grows like crazy, while others have hair that grows slower.
+Some of us have hair that grows like crazy, while others have hair that grows slower.

-Additionally, density plays a role because if you have denser hair, more strands, you’re going to have more new growth.
+Additionally, density plays a role because if you have denser hair, and more strands, you’re going to have more new growth.
 Combining that with length after a few weeks from your last relaxer you could have a lot of new growth on your head.

 The more new growth you have the harder it can be to deal with two different textures on your head - the new growth and the straight relaxed hair.